and The Myth That Transgender is a Princian Concept.

 One who did not establish contact was Gigi Hemingway who was arrested en femme in the women’s restroom of a Los Angeles movie theater.
 Many gays and trans were incarcerated in Atasceradero State Hospital, a maximum-security facility, which came to be known as the 'Dachau for queers'.
 Atasceradero was frequently visited by Dr Walter Freeman who specialized in ice-pick lobotomies.
 This was done through the eye socket.
 Of the 4,000 patients he treated this way, over 30% were diagnosed as homosexual (which included transvestites).
 Another of his victims may have been the film star, Francis Farmer.

 Charles Lowman co-published Therapeutic Use of Pools and Tanks in 1952.
-The same year the group meeting at Joan Thornton’s created a mimeographed newsletter: Transvestia: Journal of the American Society for Equality in Dress – a name suggest by Joan, who was the major editor.
+The same year the group meeting at Joan Thornton’s created a mimeographed newsletter: Transvestia: Journal of the American Society for Equality in Dress – a name suggested by Joan, who was the major editor.
 The initial subscription list was built around Louise Lawrence’s address book, and the subscription list for Edith Ferguson’s instruction course.
 Arnold contributed under the name Muriel.
 While only two issues were made, they were mailed to all the cross-dressers that they could identify in the United States and to sympathetic doctors and sexologists including Alfred Kinsey.
 Without paid subscriptions, the project proved to be too expensive to continue.
 This was at the same time as the fledgling homophile organization, ONE, Inc started selling its magazine.
 The first attempt to ban it by the US Post Office occurred a year later.
 At the University of California at Los Angeles (UCLA) School of Medicine Elmer Belt had started doing controversial sex change operations.

 For the group at Joan Thornton's, there was a question of who was a transvestite.
 Louise Lawrence had written that the group includes "heterosexuals, there are definite fetishists, sadists, masochists, voyeurs, homosexuals, etc.", and Edith Ferguson had previously been a female impersonator.
 However there were cross-dressers who were not invited such as fellow Angeleno and heterosexual Edward D. Wood, Angeleno Sascha Brastoff, José Sarria who was starting to organize fellow drag queens in San Francisco, and the majority of female impersonators, such as those who performed at Finocchio's in San Francisco.
 Nor was the invitation extended to female cross-dressers.
 While Lowman maintained that women were free to wear what they liked, many women in Los Angeles, mainly lesbians, were being arrested for 'masquerading' and dumped in the Daddy Tank at Lincoln Heights jail.
 One of these was Nancy Valverde who was arrested many times in this period.